10 things to do at the Jewish Ghetto of Rome

 Terrace of the Jewish Quarter| ©John Sherbourne

-In case you want to organise your experience a bit more, besides being able to book a tour of Trastevere and the Jewish Quarter, you can also make a reservation at a restaurant or café if you plan to have lunch or dinner in the Trastevere area.
+In case you want to maximize your experience, you can take a food tour of Trastevere, Campo dei Fori and the Jewish Ghetto, or book on your own at a restaurant or cafe if your plan is to have lunch or dinner in the Trastevere area.
 Many restaurants are closed on Friday nights or even Saturdays, so I recommend visiting the Jewish quarter during the week.

-As in the rest of Rome, the Jewish Quarter has some tourist restaurants that I recommend you avoid at all costs, and the really good ones fill up quickly, so I recommend you book a table in advance.
+As in the rest of Rome, the Jewish Quarter has some touristy restaurants that I recommend you avoid at all costs and the really good ones fill up quickly, so I recommend you book a table in advance.

 Fountain of the Turtles| ©Heather Cowper